 On this dayNov 01, 1879

 The federal government's views on educating Native children were rooted in racism and prejudice.
-While the government believed a white youth’s “moral character and habits are already formed and well-defined” when he leaves for school, a native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance... lacks at the outset those advantages which are inherited by his white brother."
+While the government believed a white youth’s “moral character and habits are already formed and well-defined” when they leave for school, a Native youth was thought to be “born a savage and raised in an atmosphere of superstition and ignorance" without the "advantages which are inherited by his white brother."
 In the eyes of the government, “if [a Native American child] is to rise from his low estate the germs of a nobler existence must be implanted in him and cultivated.
 He must be taught to lay aside his savage customs like a garment and take upon himself the habits of civilized life.”

-Reflecting these genocidal biases, Native American children attending boarding schools were given English names, forced to cut their hair, and forbidden from speaking their native languages.
+Reflecting these genocidal biases, Native children attending boarding schools were given English names, forced to cut their hair, and forbidden from speaking their Native languages.
 Students received vocational training but very little academic instruction, with the expectation that they would make their living as farmers or manual laborers.
-Conditions in many schools were poor and students were often the victims of physical and sexual abuse.
+Conditions in many schools were poor, and students were often the victims of physical and sexual abuse.

 These schools continued to exist for decades with funding and support from the federal government.